hjz/RecMeApp/README.md

 4. Do some filtering and processing on the results
 5. Create a 4sq list with the results

-This app showcases the async capabilities of the play framework using Promises and Akka.
+This app showcases the async capabilities of the Play framework using Promises and Akka.

 ## Developing

-RecMeApp is build on the play framework.
-You'll need play 2.0.2 or later.
+RecMeApp is built on the Play framework.
+You'll need Play 2.0.2 or later.

 Add in the keys below in conf/application.conf